wpmudev/msreader/README.md

 **INACTIVE NOTICE: This plugin is unsupported by WPMUDEV, we've published it here for those technical types who might want to fork and maintain it for their needs.**

+## Translations

+Translation files can be found at https://github.com/wpmudev/translations

+## Usage

-## Reader turns your Multisite into a community by adding Tumblr, WordPress.com and Edublogs style "follow" features.
+Reader turns your Multisite into a community by adding Tumblr, WordPress.com and Edublogs style "follow" features.

 Complete with a beautiful and fully-featured dashboard reader experience that allows comments, RSS feeds and significant customization.